Liam-Esc/Active-Directory/README.md

 # Active-Directory
-# Active Directory and Script Deployments projects in progress!
+# Active Directory and Script Deployments project!
 # have a great day